Updated May 1. 2024

 Milford-Sound-Stirling-Falls-the-drop

-Here are my tips on visiting Milford Sound.
+Based on my experience, these are my tips on the best way to visit Milford Sound.

 • Rent a car in Queenstown.
 We found the best rates at Ace Car Rentals with a deal on a rental of 14 or more days.
 Its airport location made pick up and drop off a breeze.